 Fees for 2023/24

 Fees are reviewed in March each year by the Board of Governors and are applicable from the 1st September.
 All fees are payable by the first day of term.
 The termly fees at Stormont are fully inclusive of all stationery, books, lunches, trips which take place during the school day, and the premiums for the Pupils’ Personal Accident Insurance Scheme (optional) .
-The only extra charges incurred are for lost or damaged books, individual music lessons, tennis coaching, residential school trips and some of the after-school activities.
+The only extra charges incurred are for lost or damaged books, a pencil case, individual music lessons, tennis coaching, residential school trips and some of the after-school activities.

 |Registration Fee||Payable on registration and non-refundable||£100|